 Ahhh the Philippines.
 The friendliest people on earth.
 Despite having one of the lowest GDP per capita, they have one of the highest happiness ratings.
 The women here are very intelligent.
 If you want to set up a business here, make sure you have strong females on your side, and great government connections.
 They are open to foreigners doing business, but all of the guys I know here that have had success know when to show their palms, and when to show their teeth.
 REAL power rules.

-There is a lot of opportunity here, partially displayed by the fact that google is setting up a HQ in the Philippines.
+There is a lot of opportunities here, partially displayed by the fact that Google is setting up an HQ in the Philippines.
 As a societal whole, you really want to root for them.
 They have the potential, they could do better, they even know it themselves (see this commentary called “get real Philippines” or just look at the town slogans “aim high!”